An approved authority to teach or work letter is required by teachers and ancillary staff of South Australian government schools or preschools.

 The letter will only show changes to certificate dates, some changes to personal details, and an applicant's current status of ‘approved’ or ‘not approved’.
 The letter is a confirmation that a change has been made.

-Online registrations for employment can expect the authority to teach or work letter to be emailed within 48 hours if all:
+Online registrations for employment can expect the authority to teach or work letter to be emailed when our compliance team has verified:

 - screens and questions have been completed and answered accurately and correctly

 - mandatory certificates and licenses are current and attached to the screen

 - all the minimum requirements to work or tech have been met

 Applications are processed in order of receipt.
 There may be a delay if you leave the submission of these documents to peak times (October to January).

 There may be delays in receiving your letter if:

 - you have answered ‘yes’ to any question in the employment declaration of the Edujobs application